-Irrespective of the variable experience with ports and railways, there has also been concessioning of airports.
-In June 2006 the government pre-qualified seven consortia for the tender to modernize Maputo's Mavalane International Airport.
-In common with the model used for ports and railways, the airport would be managed by a private operator for a defined period of time, with the airport's infrastructure remaining the property of the government (EIU 2006).
+Irrespective of the variable experience with ports and railways, the airports in Mozambique are similarly being concessioned.
+In June 2006 the government prequalified seven consortia for the tender to modernize Maputo's Mavalane International Airport.
+In common with the model used for ports and railways, the airport will be managed by a private operator for a defined period of time, while the airport's infrastructure will remain the property of the government (EIU, 2006).